If You’re New To Exfoliation, Start with These Lactic Acid Cleansers

 In case you’ve missed our lactic acid 101, here’s the gist.
 Coming from the royal family of alpha-hydroxy acids, lactic acid is derived from milk and bears the same benefits other alpha-hydroxy acids do and then some.

 As a gentle exfoliant, lactic acid increases cell turnover and removes dead skin cells from the top layer of the skin.
-As a result, it makes the skin smoother, softer, and brighter, which is majorly anti-aging.
+It makes the skin smoother, softer, and brighter, which is majorly anti-aging.
 But its additional and unique benefits are what make it so appealing.

 It works as a humectant, meaning that it attracts and binds water to the skin.
 That way, it increases hydration in the skin, making it look plumper and healthier.